- Key Factors

 Getting started: 5 Key Admissions Factors

 UK students need to start looking into the US process at the end of their GCSE year/beginning of Year 12, which in US equivalent is at the fall of the Junior Year.
-You will need to do plenty of research with your child and decide what schools to see.
+You will need to do plenty of research with your child and decide which schools to see.
 Once you have a target College list, you will then need to find out the desired score ranges and where your child stands in relation to these.

 Your child will need to decide whether to take the ACT or SAT.
 Not everyone can get a perfect score on these standardized tests - not because it’s impossible, but because the tests are not designed that way.
 The overall score is NOT dependent on how well you do in relation to the actual questions, but rather how well your child does in relation to how well OTHER students do on the same test.
 The exam requires preparation and rewards those who are most prepared.
 View Kaplan's test prep options >>